 The Idaho Power system has numerous EIM nodes within the Western EIM.
 For this pricing approach, the study uses a weighted average hourly price that is derived from sub-hourly node prices for its entire system.
 This calculated value is called an EIM Load Aggregation Point, or ELAP.
 Idaho Power utilizes this same pricing amount for the settling of various energy transactions with energy counterparties.

-The value for the ECR, for purposes of the study, uses a historically based indicative price based on a 3-year average of the ELAP price.
+The value for the ECR, for purposes of the study, uses a historically based indicative price based on a three-year average of the ELAP price.
+The three-year average was provided to illustrate an average price using recent data; however, it is important to note there are a variety of implementation possibilities if the Commission were to adopt the ELAP Price as an input.
+Those implementation considerations are also discussed in Section 11.1.
 Appendix 4.3 provides the average ELAP hourly price for 2019 through 2021.